 We are prepared to help victims of all construction site accidents get their life back on track by providing the legal representation necessary to determine fault, and receiving full compensation.

-Due to the size of lifts, cranes, and trucks used on construction sites, the injuries sustained in these accidents often exceed those of being run over by passenger vehicles.
+Due to the size of the lifts, the cranes, and the trucks used in construction, the injuries sustained in this type of accident often exceed those of being run over by a car.
 There are many types of injuries that workers sustain if they are run over by equipment which includes the following:

 Many of these injuries can take a significant time to heal.
 This is a time that you will not be able to work, and may require extensive medical treatment.
 The associated financial losses can place undue strain on you and your family.
 The Law Offices of Sean M. Cleary can help ensure those costs are covered and help alleviate your financial concerns.